Tuition & Fees

 During the next four quarters, students are provided housing and partial board at or near the Environmental Learning Center.
 For the final two quarters, students will live near WWU in Bellingham and provide their own housing.
 Students are responsible for their own health insurance, books and supplies, transportation, computer and personal outdoor equipment.

-Financial Aid and Other Important Links
+Financial Aid and scholarships

 * Please note that the Residency fee of $16,800 is for the 2014 - 2015 academic year, and is subject to change in future years.
-Please note that students living in North Cascades Institute housing during their residency will be charged an additional $100 damage deposit, that will be returned upon completion of the residency if there is no damage to their housing.
+Also note that students living in North Cascades Institute housing during their residency will be charged an additional $100 damage deposit, that will be returned upon completion of the residency if there is no damage to their housing.